-2015S-2 Parity Bonds
+Terms of the 2015S-2 Parity Bonds

 Interest.
-The 2015S-2 Parity Bonds are being issued initially as Index Floating Rate Bonds, bearing interest at the SIFMA Index Rate, for an Initial Period ending on the date, subject to prior optional redemption or Conversion to a new Index Floating Rate Period or to another Interest Rate Mode, all as set forth on page i.
-The 2015S-2 Parity Bonds bear interest from the Closing Date, payable on the first Business Day of each month, commencing on the date set forth on page i (each, an "Interest Payment Date"), until the end of the Initial Period, prior redemption, or Conversion to a new Index Floating Rate Period or to another Interest Rate Mode.
-This Official Statement describes the 2015S-2 Parity Bonds only during the Initial Period.
-All 2015S-2A Parity Bonds are required to bear interest accruing at the same Index Floating Rate and all 2015S-2B Parity Bonds are required to bear interest accruing at the same Index Floating Rate.
+The 2015S-2 Parity Bonds are being remarketed as Index Floating Rate Bonds, bearing interest at the SIFMA Index Rate, as set forth on the inside cover.
+If not previously redeemed at the option of Sound Transit or converted to a new Index Floating Rate Period or to another Interest Rate Mode, the 2015S-2 Parity Bonds will be subject to tender for mandatory purchase on the mandatory Purchase Date set forth on the inside cover (the "Mandatory Purchase Date") and as described herein.
+Interest on the 2015S-2 Parity Bonds is payable on the first Business Day of each month, commencing after Conversion on the date set forth on the inside cover (each, an "Interest Payment Date"), until prior redemption or Conversion to a new Index Floating Rate Period or to another Interest Rate Mode.
+This Remarketing Memorandum describes the 2015S-2 Parity Bonds only until Conversion to a new Index Floating Rate Period or to another Interest Rate Mode.
+All 2015S-2A Parity Bonds are required to bear interest accruing at the same Index Floating Rate.
 Interest on the 2015S-2 Parity Bonds bearing interest at the SIFMA Index Rate is to be computed on the basis of a 365-day or 366-day year for the actual days elapsed.

 SIFMA Index Rate.
 The SIFMA Index Rate is the per annum rate of interest established on each Computation Date equal to the sum of the Applicable Spread plus the SIFMA Index.
-The determination of the SIFMA Index Rate by the Calculation Agent (initially, the Bond Registrar) will be conclusive and binding upon the Owners and the beneficial owners.
+The determination of the SIFMA Index Rate by the Calculation Agent (currently, the Bond Registrar) will be conclusive and binding upon the Owners and the beneficial owners.
 Interest on the 2015S-2 Parity Bonds is subject to a Maximum Rate of the lower of 12% or the maximum rate, if any, permitted by law.